oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 The request body MUST use the content-type `text/plain` or `application/x-www-form-urlencoded`.
 It contains the query portion of the URL.

-For content-type `text/plain`, it MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed) and MUST follow the syntax rules described in chapter Query Options.
+For content-type `text/plain`, the individual query options MUST be separated by `&` or newlines and MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed) and MUST follow the syntax rules described in chapter Query Options.
-For content-type `application/x-www-form-urlencoded`, it MUST percent-decode the request body except for `%26` (ampersand) and `%3D` (equals) and treat the result as the query portion of the URL like for content-type `text/plain`.

 ::: example
 Example 49: passing a filter condition in the request body